For All the Right Reasons, the Richest Hill on Earth

 strategic metal.
 In the process, the wealth generated by mining

-and refining earned Butte, Montana the name "The Richest
+and refining earned Butte, Montana the title "The Richest

 Hill on Earth."
-For all the right reasons, Butte,
+Today, for all the right reasons, Butte,

 Montana remains the Richest Hill on Earth.

 the Hill are symbols of this proud mining heritage.
 Called gallows

 frames by miners, they lowered men to work in the stopes below

 and on the return trip to the surface they brought up the rock

 in the box.
 They are silent sentinels of the era of underground

 mining that punctuate the Butte landscape like steel exclamation